rubinius/rubinius-book/part_i/what_index.md

 The principles behind the DTrace architecture guided the design of Rubinius as an inspectable system.

 ## A Hierarchy of Information

+If the cost of collecting, transferring, and storing logs were negligible, all we would need for an inspectable system are logs.

+A typical log entry contains: 1. a timestamp, 2. some categorization of the event, and 3. some description.
+Given enough log entries, we can understand exactly what an application is doing at a partiular point in time.

+From the log entries, we can derive metrics: periodicity, duration, frequency, and other measures.
+To add monitoring, we could layer some sort of alerting system on these measures we derive from the logs.

+We could also derive sequence (in what order events occurred), adjacency (which events occurred together), and direct causality (which events state they triggered other events).
+With this information, we can analyze the system behavior at a later time.

+However, the cost of a log with enough detail to support an inspectable system is very high.
+We include efficiency in our definition of an inspectable system because no one will use a system that doesn't do the work they need in a reasonable amount of time.

+To make the system efficient, we need a way to get the information we want while doing less work to get it.
+We can achieve this by separating different kinds of information.

+In Rubinius, we separate the information mostly by ways we interact with a running program:

+1. Logging
+2. Diagnostics
+3. Metrics
+4. Profiling
+5. Analysis

+Each of these are described in the next sections.